josephsmithberger/XogotDocs/Documentation.docc/Manual/rendering/compositor.md

 With our compositor effect completed, we now need to add it to our compositor.

-On our compositor we expand the compositor effects property and press Add Element.
+On our compositor we expand the compositor effects property and press `Add Element`.

 Now we can add our compositor effect:

 @Image(source: "add_compositor_effect.png")

-After selecting our PostProcessShader we need to set our user shader code:
+After selecting our `PostProcessShader` we need to set our user shader code:

 ```
 float gray = color.r * 0.2125 + color.g * 0.7154 + color.b * 0.0721;